Navigating Power of Sale and Foreclosure in Ontario

 Foreclosure Explained: How It Differs From Power of Sale

 Foreclosure is a legal option for lenders to handle mortgage defaults.
 It is quite different from Power of Sale.
-In Power of Sale, the lender sells the property to regain the debt, ultimately leading to the sale of the home.
+In Power of Sale, the lender sells the property to regain the debt, ultimately leading to the sale of the home minus any outstanding mortgage balance.
 However, in Foreclosure, the lender actually takes ownership of the property.
 This change is important for homeowners because they lose any claim to the property's equity.

 Also, the Foreclosure process is usually longer and more complicated.
 It can take a year or more to finish.
 This is because it requires court actions and special orders to hand over the property title to the lender.